aiokitchen/aiomisc/docs/source/statistic.rst

 ``aiomisc`` contains internal statistic counters.
 You may read this by `aiomisc.get_statistics()` function.

-Statistic instances creates dynamically.
+Statistic instances create dynamically.
 You might set custom names for this using ``statistic_name: Optional[str] = None`` argument for compatible entities.